0xTomDaniel/prisoners-dilemma/README.md

 In order to detect a Copy Cat, a series of my moves could not be based upon the other player's choice.
 I decided to embed a short preamble that I could use to detect if it was being played back to me by a Copy Cat.

 If my formula learned that the other player was a Copy Cat then it would begin to play Hold for the next moves.
 It would continue to monitor for any deviations from a pure Copy Cat.

+**Machine learning**

+When I created this program I had no knowledge of machine learning.
+It was only recently that I realized what I had implemented here was very rudimentary machine learning.

+I created several features based on the play history of my opponent.